Also known as: knee drive, knee-drive lunge, single-leg knee drive, explosive lunge, lunge to knee

 Frequently Asked Questions

-What are the benefits of the Lunge Knee Drive?
+What are the benefits of Lunge Knee Drive?

-The Lunge Knee Drive builds single-leg strength, hip extension power and glute-hamstring activation while improving balance and coordination.
-It also boosts explosive drive useful for sprinting and jumping and requires no equipment, making it ideal for functional lower-body training.
+Lunge Knee Drive builds single-leg strength, hip power and balance while targeting quads, hamstrings and glutes.
+It improves explosive drive for running and jumping and enhances core stability and functional lower-body coordination.